-C. There is spiritual, moral, social, and economic benefits in Fitra.
+C. There are spiritual, moral, social, and economic benefits in Fitra.
 We often make small mistakes against Islamic law by fasting.
 Zakat al-Fitr corrects these sins and achieves moral and spiritual improvement, thereby fulfilling our imperfect state.
 On the other hand, the collection of Zakat-ul-Fitr relieves the economic hardships of the poor.
 As a result, they can happily participate in Eid with others in society.

-How long has the Prophet (peace and blessings of Allah be upon him) paid Zakat al-Fitr?
+How long has the Prophet (peace and blessings of Allah be upon him) paid Zakat al Fitr?

 The Prophet (peace and blessings of Allaah be upon him) fasted for nine years during his lifetime and paid zakat al-Fitr for nine years.